phkhanhtrinh23/japanese_spelling_correction/README.md

 GECToR-JSC is described in the paper [GECToR -Grammatical Error Correction: Tag, Not Rewrite](https://arxiv.org/abs/2005.12592), but it is implemented for Japanese.
 This project's code is based on the official implementation [gector](https://github.com/grammarly/gector).

-The [bert-base-japanese](https://huggingface.co/cl-tohoku/bert-base-japanese-v2) used in this project was provided by Tohoku University NLP Lab.

 ## Datasets

 - [Japanese Wikipedia dump](https://dumps.wikimedia.org/), extracted with [WikiExtractor](https://github.com/attardi/wikiextractor), synthetic errors generated using preprocessing scripts